Reg: TCK 465

 Body: Marshall B53F

 Like many operators Ribble embraced the 36 foot saloon when such vehicles became legal on the road from 1962.
 For almost the first time Ribble chose a BET standard design instead of their own or a manufacturer standard.
 Between 1963 and 1967 190 similar looking buses of this type entered the fleet.
 Marshall bodied the majority but 60 had Weymann bodies.
+It is understood that Ribble had significant input to the design, notably to rear window style.
 Earlier examples had synchromesh gearboxes while later ones had semi automatic air boxes.
 There were also 55 similar looking buses of a shorter length with PSU4 chassis.
 Finally, Ribble also bought many dual purpose vehicles with the same body shell – see our 811

 Delivered in overall red they soon became a familiar sight throughout Ribble territory.
 Many replaced double deckers, especially 53 seat low bridge types which had the same number of seats.
 They were particularly useful to the operating department in the summer when used a reliefs to express services, being a considerable improvement on low bridge PD2s in this respect.
 Conversely they were hard going on twisty country roads in rural areas.